 Types of Native Advertising

 Native advertising is a form of advertising that uses content from the native environment to promote or sell products or services.
-Native advertising can be found on websites, social media platforms, and traditional media.
+Nowadays, such content can be found not only on websites and social media platforms, but even through traditional media.
+It is, therefore, a rather common practice for businesses to post their content through Instagram and Facebook, and invest in reliable services for card and brochure printing in Ottawa, ON, and similar places worldwide.

-There are several types of native advertising: lead gen, retargeting, contextual ads, seller ads, and brand integrations.
+There are, however, several types of native advertising: lead gen, retargeting, contextual ads, seller ads, and brand integrations.

 Lead gen native advertising helps marketers identify potential customers by displaying their name and contact information within an article or video.
 Retargeting native ads follow across different websites and social media platforms to market specific products.